excile2127/DarknessFalls/README.md

 ### Winning the Game

-If the player kill every enemy in the level, they win the game.
+If the player kills every enemy in the level, they win the game.
 From the game won screen, the player can restart or return to the main menu.

 ![Winning the Game](READMEGIFs/winningTheGame.gif)